 If we imagine another person without alexithymia in a similar situation, the answer to the question about their emotional state is very different:

-- Today I am exhausted, not feeling like doing anything, I feel sad and disappointed with myself.
+- What's wrong? - Today I am exhausted, not feeling like doing anything, I feel sad and disappointed with myself.
 I had an exam yesterday, I think I failed, I was nervous and it was awful.
 Ugh, I also feel guilty, I think I should have studied more.

 In this case, we can see how there is a much more detailed and precise knowledge of the emotions that people are feeling, including their origin.
 Consequently, people are more likely to also know how to manage these emotions and decide how they can act to resolve the situation.